ProfilePic

 Converting an Adjustable-Rate or Fixed-Term Mortgage

 If you have a fixed-rate mortgage and interest rates are falling, you might consider the opposite route and convert it to the ARM.
 The loan will adjust to these changes, eliminating the need for you to refinance with each rate drop.
-Still, this could be a risky strategy as there’s no definite way to predict when interest rates will rise and fall.
+Still, this could be risky as there’s no definite way to predict when interest rates will rise and fall.
 ARMs are generally a good idea for homeowners who don’t plan to stay in their homes for a long time.

 Tapping Into Your Equity